 The Parties had executed a share purchase agreement dated November 11, 2015, as amended by the First Amendment Agreement and the Second Amendment Agreement (as defined herein after) for recording the terms and conditions, as mutually agreed, for the purchase of 74% (Seventy Four Per cent) of the total issued, subscribed and paid-up share capital of the Company by the Acquirer and Acquirer Nominee from the Seller No. 1 and Seller No. 2 and purchase of balance 26% (Twenty Six Per cent) of the total issued, subscribed and paid-up capital of the Company by the Acquirer from Seller No. 1 upon the occurrence of the Trigger Event (“Gujarat SPA”);

 The Seller No. 1, Seller No. 2, Silver Ridge Power Holdings B.V., the Company and the Subsidiary executed a share purchase agreement dated September 21, 2016 (“AES Rajasthan Share Acquisition Agreement”), wherein the Seller No. 1, Seller No. 2 and Silver Ridge Power Holdings B.V. have cumulatively transferred 89.6% (Eighty-Nine point Six Per cent) of issued, subscribed and paid-up share capital of the Subsidiary to the Company.
 Pursuant to the said transaction, the Parties had executed an amendment agreement dated October 31, 2016 (“First Amendment Agreement”) to the Gujarat SPA.
-The Parties had also executed an amendment agreement dated December 5, 2016 (“Second Amendment Agreement”) to the Gujarat SPA (hereinafter jointly refrreed to as the “Amendment Agreements”); and
+The Parties had also executed an amendment agreement dated December 5, 2016 (“Second Amendment Agreement”) to the Gujarat SPA (hereinafter jointly referred to as the “Amendment Agreements”); and

-Despite the aforesaid, the Final Completion in terms of the Gujarat SPA as amended by the Amendment Agreements has not occurred.
-With the sole intent of undertaking the Final Completion immediately and based on the undertaking of the Acquirer to consummate the purchase of the Balance Sale Shares within a period of [15] [(Fifteen)] days from date of execution of this Third Amendment Agreement and placing reliance on the same, the Parties have mutually agreed to further amend the terms of the Gujarat SPA.
-It being understood that in the event the Final Completion does not take place within a period of [15] [(Fifteen)] days from the date of execution of the Third Amendment Agreement, the Third Amendment Agreement shall automatically terminate and terms and covenants contained herein shall no longer be applicable and shall immediately fall away without any further action on part of any of the Party(ies).
+Due to non – completion of certain conditions the Final Completion in terms of the Gujarat SPA as amended by the Amendment Agreements has not occurred.
+The Parties have, in good faith, mutually agreed to further amend the terms of the Gujarat SPA with the intent of undertaking the Final Completion at the earliest.

 The Parties are therefore, desirous of entering into this Third Amendment Agreement to amend certain terms of the Gujarat SPA, as specified in this Third Amendment Agreement.